 |Issues and Resolution Log||CxP||CxP||N/A||CxP, Design Team, Owner, Contractors|

 Building Information Modeling (BIM)

-Building Information Modeling (BIM) based on NIBS BuildingSMART Alliance is a technology that enables accumulation and management of facility life-cycle information based on Industry Foundation Classes (IFC).
-IFC-BIM lets architects, engineers, construction managers, facility operators, and facility manager's work with (and store for down-stream users) tangible components such as walls and furniture, and also concepts such as activities, spaces, and costs.
+Building Information Modeling (BIM) based on NIBS BuildingSMART Alliance is a technology that enables accumulation and management of facility life cycle information based on Industry Foundation Classes (IFC).
+IFC-BIM lets architects, engineers, construction managers, facility operators, and facility managers work with (and store for downstream users) tangible components such as walls and furniture, and also concepts such as activities, spaces, and costs.
+This would allow CxPs to upload and store all the commissioning documents like the systems manual and final commissioning report for use by the O&M staff.
 OGC's Geography Markup Language (GML) facilitates interoperability for users of geospatial technologies such as geographic information systems (GIS), global positioning systems (GPS), aerial and satellite imaging, location services, and sensor webs.
 BIM is a simple concept—a master, intelligent data model, resulting in an as-built database that can be readily handed over to the building operator upon completion of commissioning.
 The BIM standard could someday integrate CAD data with product specifications, submittals, shop drawings, project records, as-built documentation and operations information, making printed O&M and Systems manuals virtually obsolete.
 The technology has moved forward, but the industry's ability to absorb these IT advances has yet to change.
 Clearly, if BIM offers a genuine solution to reduce errors and rework, while improving building operations, it will eventually change the way all project team members develop and share information over facility life-cycle phases.

 Construction Operations Building Information Exchange (COBIE)